Raymond

 Join us for a food tour in Mons this morning.
 Few cities can boast about their heritage like Mons can.
 This is a vibrant, modern city with a deep, historic past.
 The Grand-Place offers a myriad of places to lose yourself in.
 Our guide will take us to the center of Mons to learn about the city's history and edible delights.
 This stroll is a combination of history, culture, and anecdotes accented by a tasting of four local specialties.
 Indulging in the local cuisine makes this tour an unforgettable experience.

 We'll return to the ship for lunch.
-This afternoon, we'll cruise on Canal du Centre to Strépy-Thieu.
+This afternoon, we'll cruise on Canal du Centre to Strapy-Thieu.
 We'll remain in port overnight.

 DAY 6: STREPY-THIEU - HALLE

 Get ready for a once-in-a-lifetime experience as our barge takes a boat lift.
 Using two independent caissons, the lift allows a crossing in less than 35 minutes with a 240-foot height difference (75 m) and single-handedly replaced four former boat lifts and two locks.
 We'll continue our trip on the Brussels-Charleroi Canal to Halles.
 The next adventure is the monumental Ronquières Inclined Plane, built between 1960 and 1968.
 Construction of the plane reduced delays caused by the 14 previous locks.
 We'll continue cruising to Halle.
 In the afternoon, we'll take a coach to Brussels for a guided tour of the city and a Belgian chocolate maker's workshop.
 We'll set off for the Belgian capital.
 In the city center, we'll see the Grand-Place with its glorious city hall and lavish guildhalls.
 With its richly decorated facade and impressive tower, the City Hall is one of the most beautiful buildings in the country.
 Further along, we'll see the iconic Manneken Pis and the Royal Saint-Hubert Galleries.
 After, we'll visit a Belgian chocolate maker in the heart of Brussels.
-Learn about our favorite indulgence—from its Mayan origins to the modern creations of master chocolate makers— while watching a demonstration of the meticulous and precise work through windows peering into the small factory.
-We’ll return on board the ship in Halle.
+Discover the origins of our favorite indulgence, from its Mayan roots to the modern creations of master chocolate makers, as you watch a demonstration of the meticulous and precise work through windows that peer into the small factory.
+We will return on board the ship in Halle.
 Tonight is our festive gala evening.

 DAY 7: HALLE - Brussels